 4.1.1 Assessment Procedure: HU Bias and Repeatability

-The procedure for measuring water and air density is performed as follows:
+The procedure for measuring water and air density in the COPD Gene phantom is performed as follows:

 As for any phantom calibration in CT, it is critical to position the phantom at the center of gantry rotation and in alignment with the axial scan plane such that the standards are minimally affected by differences in magnification and resolution.
 This can be achieved by using fiducial markers on the phantom and the alignment system of the scanner itself.
 Scanning should be performed for N = 5 repeated realizations (i.e. repeated acquisitions of the phantom) in order to measure the noise and standard deviation of mean HU values in the procedures below and according to the specifications in Table 3.1.2.